Rapamycin, mTOR Oscillation, and the p53-MDM2 Axis

 Output layer: reducing the AKT pressure on MDM2

-Retatrutide’s improvement of insulin sensitivity directly reduces the chronic insulin, PI3K, AKT signalling that is the primary driver of MDM2 nuclear stabilisation in the metabolically compromised prostate cancer environment.
-As fasting insulin falls and HOMA-IR improves, the systemic AKT tone that continuously phosphorylates MDM2 is reduced.
-The p53 suppression that this phosphorylation drives is correspondingly reduced.
+Retatrutide’s improvement of insulin sensitivity directly reduces the chronic insulin–PI3K–AKT signalling that is the primary driver of MDM2 nuclear stabilisation in the metabolically compromised prostate cancer environment.
+As fasting insulin falls and HOMA-IR improves, the systemic AKT tone that continuously phosphorylates MDM2 is expected to be reduced.
+The p53 suppression that this phosphorylation drives would be correspondingly reduced.
 The output layer intervention is not just managing glucose.
-It is removing the metabolic pressure on the most consequential quality-control axis in the cell.[11]
+It is targeting the metabolic pressure on the most consequential quality-control axis in the cell.[11]
+The downstream effect on MDM2 phosphorylation and p53 activity is the anticipated biological consequence of this metabolic improvement; direct measurement in this clinical context remains a future research question.

 Signalling layer: the rapamycin window